artyomtrityak/backbone-package-template/README.md

 ## tests
-This is folder which contains your unit-tests
+This is folder which contains main unit-tests

 ### tests/spec
-`tests/spec` folder has same structure as app folder and contains unittests which
+`tests/spec` folder has same structure as app folder and contains app unittests (but not packages unittests).
+Package unittests should be in package `spec` folder.

 ### tests/testacular-config.coffee